coupJo/space-policy-docket/README.md

 ## How the daily update works

-Every morning at 6am Pacific, GitHub Actions (GitHub's free robot) checks out this repo, runs the three scripts in order — bills, rules, digest — and commits whatever changed.
+Every morning at 6am Pacific, GitHub Actions (GitHub's free robot) checks out this repo, runs the scripts in order — bills, rules, awards, digest — and commits whatever changed.
 GitHub Pages then redeploys the site automatically.
 It also re-runs whenever a script is edited, and can be triggered by hand: **Actions tab → Update bill data → Run workflow**.

 The Congress.gov API key lives in a repository secret named `CONGRESS_API_KEY` (Settings → Secrets and variables → Actions) — it never appears in the code.
 The Federal Register API needs no key.